Never Cry Werewolf: Cast

-Production

 Release

 It aired on the Sci Fi Channel on May 11, 2008.

 Soundtrack

 Most of the songs in the film were written and performed by Canadian band The Manvils.
 The Manvils T-shirts are also worn by various members of the cast throughout the movie itself.

 Reception

+The plot of the film is very similar to the 1985 American horror vampire film Fright Night.